solarretrace/tephra-rs/guide_book.md

 5. Use separate lexer and parser phases.

+6. Scanner emits new positions relative to base, not position diffs.

+This is needed to support tabstops in ColumnMetrics.

 ### Parsing strategy

 Tephra parsers use a combination of builtin types and user-defined types to construct recursive-descent parsers.
 Different aspects of the parse are religated to different components of the library.
 The typical process for implementing a full-featured parser looks like this: